 Put the used injector, needle-end first, into the storage tube that comes with your injector.
 Do not bend the needle.
 Screw on the cap of the storage tube.
 Take your child to the emergency room, and bring the used injector with you.

 Your child should feel the effects of the epinephrine shot almost right away.
 These may include a rapid heartbeat and nervousness as well as improved breathing.
 The benefits of the shot usually last 10 to 20 minutes.

 Symptoms can come back after the shot.
 So get your child to the emergency room right away, even if your child is feeling better.

 In some severe cases, you may need to give a second shot.
 Your doctor will explain when a second shot is needed.
 Make sure you understand, and ask questions if you are not sure.
 Too much epinephrine can cause serious side effects, such as difficulty breathing.

 - Your child may need to be observed in the hospital for several hours to make sure symptoms don't return.
-If your child is discharged from the hospital sooner, sit in the waiting room.

 - If your child has any heart problems, be sure to tell the doctor or nurse.

 Author: Healthwise Staff